Delegating Authentication to Web Services in Acegi

 }

-After implementing our custom authentication provider it is simply a matter of creating a Spring managed bean from it and inject that bean into Acegi’s ProviderManager bean as a candidate provider.
+After implementing our custom authentication provider, it is simply a matter of creating a Spring managed bean from it and injecting that bean into Acegi’s ProviderManager bean as a candidate provider.

 <bean id="authenticationManager" class="org.acegisecurity.providers.ProviderManager">